 - Receiving oral sex from someone who has an infection in their mouth or throat.

 - Giving oral sex to someone who has an infection of the genitals

 - The giving or receiving of oral-anal sex

 - Sharing sex toys with an infected partner

 The most common way to get chlamydia in the mouth or throat is through giving someone oral sex who has genital chlamydia.
+These instances include: